fpereiracalvo/fjv-modules/Documentation/ModuleInterfaces.md

 ## Arguments of Load method

 The Load method of the modules can receive the next arguments:
 - input: The input of the module.
-This is the output of the previous module.
+Maybe can has data from the output of the previous module that we will process or transform to passing to the next module.
 - moduleArgument: The argument of the module.
 This is the argument of the module when it is used with a direct argument.
 - args: The arguments of the console application.
 - index: The index of the module in the console application arguments.